 Chicago is beautiful.
 It was a shock moving here from California.
-My first winter here was the polar vortex.
-I did the boiling water challenge, throwing boiling water into the cold air to see it vaporize instantly.
+Our first winter here was the polar vortex.
+We did the boiling water challenge, throwing boiling water into the cold air to see it vaporize instantly.
 It really does feel like two different cities between winter and summer.

 The city is huge!
 There's so much I haven't done yet.
 Most of the spots I go to are located somewhere next to a Blue Line station, since that's the line I live next to.
 I'm looking forward to exploring more of the city, but for now here are my favorite spots.